mklagassey/project-echo/README.md

 Project Echo is a multi-module Maven project designed around an open-core model.

-*   `echo-core`: A shared Java library containing the primary domain models (Keyword, Mention), service interfaces, and data source logic (e.g., for Hacker News and Reddit).
+*   `echo-core`: A shared Java library containing the primary domain models (Keyword, Mention), service interfaces, and data source logic.
 *   `echo-desktop`: A standalone, open-source JavaFX desktop application.
 It runs 100% locally, using a local SQLite database (`~/.project-echo/echo.db`) for storage and a background scheduler for polling.
 *   `echo-server`: (Future) A premium, cloud-hosted Spring Boot backend that will provide 24/7 monitoring, a web UI, and advanced alerting features.